craftcms/docs/docs/5.x/system/drafts-revisions.md

 Craft supports a variety of publishing workflows through sophisticated permissions and version-tracking systems.

-Drafts and revisions behave similarly to collaborative source code versioning systems like git:
+Drafts and revisions behave similarly to collaborative source code control, like git:

 - Nondestructive changes can be [drafted](#drafts) (or “forked”) from the canonical version of an element;
 - The draft is kept up-to-date by periodically [merging](#merging-changes) (or “rebasing”) upstream changes;
 - A changeset is later applied (or “pulled”) into the canonical element;
+- [Revisions](#revisions) capture the state of an element, over time (like a “commit”);

 This same process is used, no matter the scale of an edit—even the smallest typo receives its own draft, so that authors can be confident they are publishing exactly what they want.

 ::: tip
 Most of this page describes the draft and revisions systems in the context of [entries](../reference/element-types/entries.md), but other [element types](elements.md) (including those provided by plugins) provide support for some or all of the same features!
+One notable exception here is [assets](../reference/element-types/assets.md), due to their relationship with files, on-disk.
 :::

 ## Drafts

 _Drafts_ are used to capture changes that shouldn’t be immediately published to your site.
 They also power Craft’s live preview functionality, making changes extremely reliable to visualize.

 Most elements begin their life as an _unsaved draft_.
 When you press a **New entry** button in the control panel, Craft quietly creates element with only the essential attributes (like section and entry type IDs), then redirects to its “edit” page.
-This means that there is always a place for Craft to [auto-save](#auto-saving) edits.
+This means that there is always a place for Craft to [auto-save](#auto-saving) your input.

 Unsaved drafts are typically short-lived.
 They don’t appear in element indexes, and are largely disposable.
 Once a user begins making changes to an unsaved draft, Craft assumes the element should remain accessible and it becomes a regular _draft_.
-Using the **Save** action from this state immediately makes the draft [live](#statuses-visibility)
+Using the **Create entry** action from this state immediately makes the draft [live](#statuses-visibility) (so long as it [validates](#validation)).
+Leaving the page or selecting **Save draft** from the fly-out menu keeps the element in an unpublished state.

 ::: tip
 Unsaved drafts are periodically purged during [garbage collection](gc.md) based on the <config5:purgeUnsavedDraftsDuration> setting.